sushmavankayala/data-512-homework_1/README.md

 * [pandas](https://pandas.pydata.org/docs/reference/index.html) : For processing the timeseries data fetched from the API calls
 * [matplotlib](https://matplotlib.org/stable/api/index.html): For creating plots to provide an overview of analysis

+## How to Run

+The code for the entire analysis resides in [Wikipedia_Article_Traffic_Analysis_2015-2024.ipynb](Wikipedia_Article_Traffic_Analysis_2015-2024.ipynb).\

+The notebook does not need any additional configurations, so you can use the `Run All Cells` or `Restart Kernel and Run All Cells`  option of the jupyter notebook.

+Note:
+- The data acquisition step takes ~40 minutes to loop through all the diseases mentioned in the CSV file and fetch the corresponding pageview data.
+This is attributed to the sleep time added to ensure that we do not hit throttling limits of Wikimedia's Pageview API
+- Make sure that the modules `requests` and `pandas` are installed before running the notebook.
+You can use `pip/pip3` for installation.
 ## Generated Files

 ### Data files and corresponding schemas